Improving measurement error and representativeness in nonprobability surveys: Introduction

 \section{Introduction}

 The use of design-based inference from probability samples has been pivotal for producing reliable estimates for finite population characteristics (such as means, totals, etc.) ever since the groundbreaking research of \cite{Neyman1934}.
-It is attractive in the sense that the same estimation methodology can be applied to any response variable of interest without the need of explicit modeling when the following are available: a sampling frame (list of all units in the targeted finite population), a sampling design with known and nonzero selection probabilities and the survey responses from selected sample.
-It is to be noted that even with unequal selection probabilities, design-based inference (such as the famous Horvitz-Thompson estimator of \cite{horvitzthompson}) can be successfully applied in the case of probability samples as the selection probabilities are known.
-This is not the case for nonprobability samples, where the selection mechanism is unknown with the possibility of zero selection probabilities for some population units.
+It is attractive in the sense that the same estimation methodology can be applied to any response variable of interest without the need of explicit modeling when the following are available: a sampling frame (list of all units in the targeted finite population), a sampling design with known and nonzero selection probabilities and the survey responses {from the selected sample.} Despite the presence of unequal selection probabilities, design-based inference remains valid in the case of probability samples; for example, the Horvitz–Thompson estimator (\cite{horvitzthompson}) yields unbiased estimates by incorporating the known inclusion probabilities.
+In contrast, nonprobability samples present a fundamentally different challenge: the selection mechanism is unknown, and some population units may have zero probability of selection.
+This absence of design information renders traditional design-based methods inapplicable and motivates the development of alternative inferential strategies.

 Even though it is desirable to produce estimates based on probability samples, it may not always be practically possible due to budgetary and other constraints.
 It can be very expensive to conduct properly devised probability surveys, on accounts of recruiting interviewers, pursuing selected respondents for a continued period with declining response rates and other reasons.
-Such reasons, alongside the influx of big data in the age of advanced computing, contribute to the newly gained popularity of nonprobability surveys; although they have been in the sample survey literature for a very long time.
+Such reasons, alongside the influx of big data in the age of advanced computing, contribute to the newly gained popularity of nonprobability surveys; although they have {existed} in the sample survey literature for a very long time.
 When quick responses can be obtained through web surveys or any individual can be sampled just maintaining some overall quotas (as in quota sampling), there is increased inclination towards using these more convenient options.
-Because of such growing interest there has recently been a special issue of the Survey Methodology journal and Calcutta Statistical Association Bulletin devoted to statistical research in nonprobability sampling.
+Reflecting this growing interest, recent special issues of journals -- Survey Methodology and the Calcutta Statistical Association Bulletin, have been dedicated to statistical research in nonprobability sampling.